 When the regulation does not apply

-“Your company is service provider based outside the EU.
+“Your company is a service provider based outside the EU.
 It provides services to customers outside the EU.
 Its clients can use its services when they travel to other countries, including within the EU.
 Provided your company doesn’t specifically target its services at individuals in the EU, it is not subject to the rules of the GDPR.”

 What are the 7 principles of GDPR?